ChewyTurtle/Elevator-Simulator/README.md

   - Elevator has weight limit that will stop any movement when exceeded

 Missing Features:
+  - rewrite in Java to sharpen my Java skills
   - create a GUI to simulate the external buttons and interior panel
   - Add functionality where button select timeout will automatically proceed the program.
 User has to hit 'Enter' right now
   - add a logging system instead of using stdout